-It is predicted that Siza Water's demand will grow at a rate of approximately 2%.
+It is predicted that Siza Water's demand will grow at a rate of approximately 3%.
 The balance of the demand, to take it up to pre-drought demands, will be made up using wastewater recycling.
 Siza Water has implemented a wastewater recycling plant that injects up to 3 Ml/day into its potable water system.
-The demand for Siza Water is expected to be 9.86 Ml/day in 2019/2020, 10.1 Ml/day in 2020/2021 and 10.3 Ml/day in 2021/2022.
+The demand for Siza Water is expected to be 9.92 M l /day in 2020/2021, 10.24 M l /day in 2021/2022 and 10.55 M l /day in 2022/2023.
 The historical and future predicted increase in demand for the company is presented in Figure 3.7.

 The uptake of demand on the Lower Thukela Pipeline is reflected in the steep increase in iLembe District Municipality's demand in 2018 and early 2019.
-A recent upgrade of the pump stations in the Ndwedwe Supply Area has resulted in an average 1.5 Ml/day increase in supply into Ndwedwe.
-The demand for iLembe District Municipality is expected to be 53.2 Ml/day in 2019/2020, 55.3 Ml/day in 2020/2021 and 56.9 Ml/day in 2021/2022.
+A recent upgrade of the pump stations in the Ndwedwe Supply Area and Maphumulo Supply System has resulted in an average 3 Ml/day increase in supply.
+The demand for iLembe District Municipality is expected to be 59.85 Ml/day in 2020/2021, 61.82 Ml/day in 2021/2022 and 64.89 Ml/day in 2022/2023.
 Delays in implementing municipal secondary bulks on the Lower Thukela System means that the anticipated demand increases are unlikely to materialise as previously predicted.
-The historical and future projected increase in demand for iLembe District Municipality and future projected increase in demand for iLembe District Municipality and future 3.8.
+The historical and future projected increase in demand for iLembe District Municipality is presented in Figure 3.8.